claudiorivera/scavenger-hunt/README.md

 # Config

-- Add a `.env.local` file with environmental variables as shown in the example `.example-env.local` file.
+- Add a `.env.local` file with environmental variables as shown in the example `.example.env.local` file.
 I reccommend adding these on Vercel first and then run `vercel pull .env.local` on your machine which creates that file for you.
 This saves you a step, since you'll be entering these into Vercel eventually in any case.

 # Dev